1. YouTube needs compressed video

 5. Video needs to be action and title safe

 Title safe, as the name implies, did the same for titles.
-It’s a smaller area as due to the curvature of the tubes edges, text can appear distorted.
+It’s a smaller area as due to the curvature of the edges of the tube, text can appear distorted.
 So, the rule of thumb was to keep the titles in this area.

 But, you may ask, “Michael, how is this even relevant now that everyone has flat panels?”